2022 Guide to Student Housing in Seoul

 Something to remember with both officetels and one-rooms is that you have to pay for utilities.
 Monthly utility costs include electricity, water, and gas, all of which are cheap.

 Depending on the month, gas can be as low as $0 and as high as $50 in winter.
 Korean apartments usually have ondols, which is underfloor heating.
-Considering that it is around $50 for constant heating throughout the winter months, that’s not a bad price.
+That’s not a bad price considering that it is around $50 for constant heating throughout the winter months.

 Electricity is the same.
-In winter it is usually a minimal cost of under $15, but in summer (with AC and fans) it can go up to $50 easily.
+It is usually a minimal cost of under $15 in winter, but in summer (with AC and fans), it can go up to $50 easily.

 These costs sound far more expensive than it usually is.
-If you use AC constantly throughout the summer you will probably be faced with an electricity bill costing over $100.
-The same goes for the heating – if you keep it on a high temperature all winter you can expect to pay a lot for gas.
+If you use AC constantly throughout the summer, you will probably face an electricity bill of over $100.
+The same goes for the heating – if you keep it at a high temperature all winter, you can expect to pay a lot for gas.
 But

-But, if you are conservative and keep the heating at 24 degrees (or less) your winter gas bill will usually be less than $40.
-Similarly, I keep my AC on for about 6 hours per day in summer and have never paid more than $30.
+But, if you are conservative and keep the heating at 24 degrees (or less), your winter gas bill will usually be less than $40.
+Similarly, I keep my AC on for about 6 hours daily in summer and have never paid more than $30.

 A typical Korean electricity bill.

 The best way to save money in summer is to purchase a fan and use that instead of AC when possible.
 In winter, use a space heater instead!
-Since one-room apartments are often very small, a space heater is very efficient and cheap.
+Since one-room apartments are often tiny, a space heater is efficient and cheap.

-Something to keep in mind with Korean electricity costs is that they are exponentially increasing.
-This means that while using X amount of power might cost $5, using double that amount of power may cost $25, and double that might be $150.
+Something to remember with Korean electricity costs is that they are exponentially increasing.
+This means that while using X amount of power might cost $5, double that amount of power may cost $25, and double that might be $150.

-This is usually great for students as it means the costs are very low.
-But in summer you should always be wary.
+This is usually great for students because the costs are meager.
+But in summer, you should always be wary.

-The final cost of utilities if you are a student living in Seoul is water.
-I’ve found that even when using a large amount of water that your costs will barely be $15 per month.
+The final cost of utilities, if you are a student living in Seoul, is water.
+I’ve found that even when using a large amount of water your costs will barely be $15 per month.
 Overall, utilities in Korea are very affordable as long as you manage them well.

 Apartment Shopping